lauraspberry/lauraspberry/README.md

 -->

 Previously:
-- SWE Intern at [Datadog](https://www.datadoghq.com/) 🐶 on working on low code tools
+- SWE Intern at [Datadog](https://www.datadoghq.com/) 🐶 working on low code tools
 - SDE Intern at [Amazon](http://amazon.com/) ⚡ on the private 5G team

 <!-- Before that, I've interned at ⚡ [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.